 Previous series include Grey Towers, which was based on photographs of JFK taken by Crine’s grandfather, a press photographer, two months before his assassination.
 And Tony James, a series of painting and photographs taken of infantryman within the US Army based out of Fort Carson, specializing as a combat engineer in route clearance.

 Since 2014 Crine has had the pleasure of lecturing and presenting a workshop at Harvard’s Graduate School of Design.
-Her most recent workshop in February 2018 focused on the rendering of surface texture in oil paint.
+Her upcoming workshop in October 2019 will focus on botanical paintings using watercolor.
 She has also lectured at Colorado State University, Metro State University of Denver, and University of Oregon as part of her work with the NFL.

 She is currently working on a retrospective on the life of Coach Bill McCartney with the University of Colorado Boulder, and occasionally painting dogs for her friends.